emiapwil/alto-draft/src/design.md

 This section introduces the concept of "information sources" and discusses the possible relationships between an ALTO server and an information source.
-Furthermore, a protocol is proposed for the communication between server implementations with certain internal structures and the corresponding information sources.

 ## Information Sources
 <!-- what are information sources [[[ -->

 An "information source" can be roughly described as any entity that is capable of providing information on the network but the exact meaning depends on the server implementation.
-For example, in Software Defined Networking (SDN), a controller that provides topology views is an information source, meanwhile P2P clients submitting the statistics of a connection and even another ALTO server can also be regarded as information sources.
+For example, in Software Defined Networking (SDN), for an ALTO server calculating the hop counts by calling the corresponding northbound API of a SDN controller, the controller is an information source.
+Meanwhile, for an ALTO server using round trip time (RTT) as the routing cost metric, P2P clients submitting the statistics of a connection are regarded as information sources.
 In this document we identify four major kinds of information sources:

 - Human Input
 <!-- [[[ -->

-    It is possible that the administrators of an ALTO service want to modify the output to meet the need of certain demands such as policy changes, so they may compose some data accordingly and input them into the server.
+    It is possible that the administrators of an ALTO server want to modify the output to meet the need of certain demands such as policy changes, so they may compose some data accordingly and input them into the server.
 Also in the early stages of ALTO server development, human interference is inevitable to